markjackson28/reading-notes/201/class-04.md

 - It can be very helpful to get a second set of fresh eyes to debug a code.
 - You can also learn a couple of tips and tricks from each other.
 - This can also improve your social skills
-- Lasty, this will help and prepare you for your future career.
+- Lastly, this will help and prepare you for your future career.